flutter/website/src/release/breaking-changes/new-color-scheme-roles.md

 ```

 Custom components that used to look up the `ColorScheme.background`,
-`ColorScheme.onBackground` and `ColorScheme.surfaceVariant` can look up the
+`ColorScheme.onBackground`, and `ColorScheme.surfaceVariant` can look up the
 `ColorScheme.surface`, `ColorScheme.onSurface` and
 `ColorScheme.surfaceContainerHighest` instead.